shyjun/screen_capture/README.md

 Run the software, select the area to screenshot

-option1(Copy to clipboard): Copy to clipboard and exit
+option1(Copy to clipboard: Alt+C): Copy to clipboard and exit

-option2(Open in Explorer) : Quick save, and open the path in explorer.exe
+option2(Open in Explorer: Alt+E) : Quick save, and open the path in explorer.exe

-option3(Save to file)     : Show the save dialogue box. after saving, message pops up whether to edit the saved image.
+option3(Save to file: Alt+S)     : Show the save dialogue box. after saving, message pops up whether to edit the saved image.

+Press Esc key closes the application.